A deterministic Kaczmarz algorithm for solving linear systems: Consistent linear systems

-In Algorithm \ref{Kaczmarz algorithm}, we only uses $\x_{jm}$ for $j\in\{0,1,\ldots,M-1\}$.
-So the costs from $\x_{jm}$ to $\x_{(j+1)m}$ is $mn$.
-While previous Kaczmarz algorithms only use $O(n)$ operations at each step of iteration.
-We can overcome this problem by proposing the following algorithm, whose correctness is guaranteed by Corollary \ref{cor1} and Theorem \ref{main thm2}.
+In Algorithm \ref{Kaczmarz algorithm}, we only focused on $\x_{jm}$ for $j\in\{0,1,\ldots,M-1\}$.
+So it costs $O(mn)$ to compute $\x_{(j+1)m}$ from $\x_{jm}$.
+Previous Kaczmarz algorithms usually use $O(n)$ operations at each step of the iteration.
+We can solve this problem by proposing the following algorithm, the correctness of which is guaranteed by Corollary \ref{cor1} and Theorem \ref{main thm2}.

-Compared to Algorithm \ref{Kaczmarz algorithm}, the above algorithm is much lightweight because it uses $O(n)$ operations at each step of the iteration.
-As compensation, it requires more steps to converge.
+Compared with Algorithm \ref{Kaczmarz algorithm}, this algorithm is easier to implement because it only uses $O(n)$ operations at each step of the iteration.
+But it requires more steps to converge.
 The overall complexity of these two algorithms is the same in theory.
-However, the numerical tests indicate that Algorithm \ref{Kaczmarz algorithm} is usually much faster than Algorithm \ref{Kaczmarz algorithm2}.
+To run Algorithm \ref{Kaczmarz algorithm2} in practice, we can use a similar idea introduced above to reduce the dependence on $\varepsilon$ to $\log(1/\varepsilon)$.
+That is we compute some $\tilde{\x}$ and restart the iteration from $\tilde{\x}$ if it is not a good approximation of the solution.
+It turns out that this is very efficient in practice, see the numerical results in Section \ref{section:Numerical experiments}.

-Next, we aim to bound the quantity $1/\min_l|\theta_l|$ using the information of $A$.
-Its connection to the condition number $\kappa$ of $A$ is subtle.
+The convergence rates of the algorithms proposed in this paper highly depend on $\eta(A)$.
+To obtain a better understanding, at the end of this section, we build its connection to the condition number of $A$.
 Theoretically, we have the following general upper bound.